-Make sure you have a heater in your study environment if it gets too cold for you.
+Make sure you have air conditioning or fans in your study environment if it gets too warm for you.

 Mobility

 Mobility

 People with a preference for mobility need to move around to learn most effectively.
 It's difficult for them to sit in one place for a long time.
 People who prefer stillness find it easy to concentrate while sitting still for a long time.